coding0lion/IMI-driver/README.md

 4. Experiment:`/Experiment` (including Performance Comparison, Network Evaluation, Ablation Experiment, Survival Analysis.)
 5. Visualization: `/Plot`

-IMI-driver combines matlab and python development.
-It uses matlab for Data preprocessing and Network embedding, and python for the other parts.
+Due to the fact that many network construction algorithms stem from methods previously developed in our laboratory, and these methods were implemented using MATLAB, our project employs both MATLAB and Python for development.
+MATLAB is primarily utilized for data preprocessing and network construction, while Python code handles network embedding, model construction, and validation.
+Recognizing that many developers are more accustomed to using Python, users can start directly from step 3, leveraging the network data preconstructed using our MATLAB code.

 ## Installation & Dependencies